brandon-bee/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+  A class based component is built to inherit all the properties from a react component, whereas a functional component doesn't inherit anything and needs to be given any functionality you want.
+Class-based requires a render, and is stateful by default.

 2. When does a componentWillMount function be called?
-What about a componentDidUpdate?
+What about a componentDidUpdate? componentWillMount is called BEFORE a render method is executed. componentDidUpdate is called AFTER the render method, like didMount, but will perform DOM operations on updates and not just initial mount.

 3. Define stateful logic.
+  Any code that uses state.
+Such as custom hooks using state to pass it to the component its designed for.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  Arrange: render the thing you are testing

+  Act: simulating user/site actions

+  Assert: Where the actual expectations of the test are